-This Southern-style Cornbread Dressing is a delicious side dish that’s perfect for a small Thanksgiving gathering.
+This Southern-style Cornbread Dressing is a delicious and simple side dish that’s perfect for a small Thanksgiving dinner.

 I know that everyone has a different opinion on what dressing or stuffing should be like.
 Some recipes call for cubed pieces of bread, but this is closer to the consistency that I grew up with and prefer.
 My mom used a combination of cornbread and french bread, but I decided to make mine with just cornbread.
-Not only is it still delicious, but this is also a way to keep it gluten-free.
-As long as your cornmeal is certified gluten-free, of course.
-Plus, if you’re just having a Thanksgiving for two, why bother with extra ingredients that aren’t necessarily needed.
+Not only is it still delicious, but this is also a way to have a gluten-free cornbread dressing.
+Just make sure that your cornmeal is certified gluten-free.
+Plus, if you need a cornbread dressing for two, why bother with extra ingredients that aren’t necessarily needed.

 Or, perhaps you’re serving a large group that only has a few people who are eating gluten-free.
 You can make a large batch of the other kind and this one for your gluten-free friends and family.